-The Supreme Court has embarked on a major long range initiative to develop a uniform electronic case filing and court management system for distribution to the chancery and circuit courts and their respective clerk's offices.
-Strategic goals and policy standards have been adopted, and, with the assistance of the Department of Information Technology Services, the Court has completed a needs analysis based on interviews with representative judges and clerks.
-During the current year, the Court has entered into an agreement with the Administrative Office of United States Courts and, with a federal grant, is studying the electronic filing and case management system now used in the federal district courts to determine whether that system can be adapted to a state court system.
-This study should be completed in the early spring and, if the results are favorable, could lead to the adaption of the system for Mississippi with great benefit and cost savings.
+The Supreme Court, working with the Administrative Office of Courts and the State Department of Information Technology Services, has embarked on a major long range initiative to develop a uniform electronic case filing and court management system for distribution to the chancery and circuit courts and their respective clerk's offices.
+Strategic goals and policy standards have been adopted, and, with the assistance of ITS, the Court has completed a needs analysis based on interviews with representative judges and clerks.
+AOC has entered into an agreement with the Administrative Office of United States Courts and, with a federal grant, is adapting the electronic filing and case management system now used in the federal district courts for use in the state court system.
+As 2008 ended, the Supreme Court approved the Administrative Procedures for Mississippi Electronic Court System.
+As 2009 progresses, the pilot testing of this program will allow such modification and testing of the system as will be needed to establish it as the standard for court operations in Mississippi.

 The Supreme Court continues to disseminate the Mississippi Youth Court Information Delivery System (MYCIDS) to the youth courts in the various counties.
-At this writing, the system is being used in twenty counties, is being installed in four more, and additional 24 youth courts have requested it.
-The only limitation on the Court's ability to distribute the system statewide is the personnel available to the Court's Information Technology Department to perform the installation and train the youth court personnel in its use.
+At this writing, the system is being used in 36 youth courts, is scheduled for installation in nine more, and additional 18 youth courts have requested it.
+The only limitation on the Court's ability to distribute the system statewide is the personnel available to the Court's Information

+Technology Department to perform the installation and train the youth court personnel in its use.
 This most successful case management system is highly regarded nationally.

-The Supreme Court and Administrative Office of Courts function with a technology staff of a director, three systems administrators, two project managers, and three programer/analysts.
+The Supreme Court and the Administrative Office of Courts function with a technology staff of a director, three systems administrators, two project managers, and three programer/analysts.
 These staff members distribute and maintain all computer hardware and soft ware to the trial courts and appellate courts, distribute and install MYCIDS and train, develop and maintain the appellate court case management system (CITS), maintain the Judicial Branch web site, and advise the court on future technology initiatives.
-Although the Court has not sought expansion of this office for FY 2008, it will be necessary to address their needs in the near future.
+Although the Court has not sought expansion of this office for FY 2008, it will be necessary to address its needs in the near future.